-Sixteen Days of Activism against GBV: In 2005 Namibia joined the international community in commemorating the 16 Days of Activism Campaign against GBV.
+Sixteen Days of Activism: In 2005 Namibia joined the international community in commemorating the 16 Days of Activism Campaign against GBV.
 Government and civil society continue to recognise the 16 Days each year.

-Special offices within the Office of the Prosecutor-General: In 2006, the Office of the Prosecutor General established a specialised unit for prosecution of sexual offences, domestic violence and maintenance cases.64
+Special offices within the Office of the Prosecutor-General: In 2006, the Office of the Prosecutor General established a specialised unit for prosecution of sexual offences, domestic violence and maintenance cases.
+63

-National GBV database: Also in 2006, the Ministry of Gender Equality and Child Welfare established a National GBV Database which records information from court dockets in GBV cases.65
+National GBV database: Also in 2006, the Ministry of Gender Equality and Child Welfare established a National GBV Database which records information from court dockets in GBV cases.64

 Criminal Justice Forum: In 2007 Government established a Criminal Justice Forum.
-The forum is composed of management personnel from offices involved in the criminal justice system including lawyers in private practice.66
+The forum is composed of management personnel from offices involved in the criminal justice system including lawyers in private practice.65

-National Conference on GBV: Also in 2007, the Government held a national conference on GBV.
-The conference focused on two major sub-themes (1) understanding the underlying issues of GBV and (2) overcoming challenges in the implementation of gender-based violence legislation, policies and programmes.67 General recommendations from the conference include the need to implement a zero-tolerance campaign against GBV, to educate communities about non-violent conflict resolution, to pay extra attention to violence against women as the most common manifestation of GBV, to pay special attention to women with disabilities as their disability puts them at higher risk, to involve men, to incorporate a multisectoral approach, to address the links between GBV and poverty and GBV and culture, and to endeavour to ensure that school dropouts are reintegrated into the education system as a means of discouraging criminal behaviour.68 A number of these recommendations have been put into action as detailed below.
+National conference on GBV: Also in 2007, the Government held a national conference on GBV.
+The conference focused on two major sub-themes (1) understanding the underlying issues of GBV and (2) overcoming challenges in the implementation of gender-based violence legislation, policies and programmes.
+General recommendations from the conference include the need to implement a zero-tolerance campaign against GBV, to educate communities about non-violent conflict resolution, to pay extra attention to violence against women as the most common manifestation of GBV, to pay special attention to women with disabilities as their disability puts them at higher risk, to involve men, to incorporate a multisectoral approach, to address the links between GBV and poverty and GBV and culture, and to endeavour to ensure that school dropouts are reintegrated into the education system as a means of discouraging criminal behaviour.
+A number of these recommendations have been put into action as detailed below.

-High-level Strategic Inter-ministerial Committee on Domestic Violence and Violence in General: In 2008 His Excellency President Hifikepunye Pohamba inaugurated a Cabinet-approved High-level Strategic Inter-ministerial Committee on Domestic Violence and
+High-level Strategic Inter-ministerial Committee on Domestic Violence and Violence in General: In 2008 His Excellency President Hifikepunye Pohamba inaugurated the High-level Strategic Inter-ministerial Committee on Domestic Violence and Violence in General.
+The function of the committee is to advise Government and relevant stakeholders on the issues pertaining to GBV in Namibia.
+The committee consists of high-level members from Government institutions, parastatals, the private sector, NGOs, civil society and development partners.